michalSiwiec/budoman-backend/README.md

 # Budoman-backend

 ## About project

-Budoman-backend is a backend part-creating microservice for construction shop.
+Budoman-backend is a backend app for construction shop.
 This is developed using:

 - [Ruby](https://ruby-doc.org/) (2.7.2)